Configuration Reference

 properties | map | no | Key-value connector properties (connector-specific) |

-Environment variable expansion
+Secret and environment variable expansion

 dsn: "postgres://user:${env:PG_PASSWORD}@host:5432/db"